 An experienced lawyer fighting for your rights

 Attorney Wayne Roger Goralski is a Houston-based attorney, providing criminal defense and civil litigation services, for nearly 25 years as a licensed attorney, and had more than 27 years of experience with the Houston Police Department.
 Wayne “Roger” Goralski, tough, smart, and streetwise, has been honorably retired since 2012, and is now practicing law as the owner of his own law office.
 Wayne practices in both the state and federal court systems.
 Before going into private practice, Wayne Goralski spent 10 years working the streets of Houston as a Supervisor and a Police Officer, and 17 additional years as a Squad and Division Commander.
-Wayne Roger Goralski worked for several years as the Supervising Staff Attorney, in the Chief’s Command for the Chief of Police, where Wayne provvided legal guidance and services in the realms of organizational governance, risk management, and compliance.
-Wayne Goralski has been a licensed Texas attorney for 22 years, since 1997.
+Wayne Roger Goralski worked for several years as the Supervising Staff Attorney, in the Chief’s Command for the Chief of Police, where Wayne provided legal guidance and services in the realms of organizational governance, risk management, and compliance.
+Wayne Goralski has been a licensed Texas attorney for nearly 25 years, since 1997.

 By way of background, Wayne “Roger” Goralski attended Detroit Catholic Central and Bishop Borgess High Schools where he attained all-league status in the Catholic High School Football programs as a tightend.
 Roger Goralski accepted a college football scholarship to Wayne State University, along with an ACT Academic Merit scholarship from the state of Michigan.
 As a freshman at Wayne State University, Roger was thrust into a starting role on defense moving from a defensive end position to the defensive backfield as a “monsterback” when the senior player was injured.
 Starting in five games as a “monsterback” Wayne earned his NCAA letter in football in his freshman year.